teuteuguy/amazon-freertos-workshop-docs/_advanced_docs/01-local-setup-guide.md

 toc_label: Contents
 ---

-The following guide will help you get setup on your own laptop to run the code for the follwing labs on the M5StickC.
+The following guide will help you get setup on your own laptop.

+You will be able to compile and build the code locally for the workshop labs.

 **ProTip:** Most of this guide is based on the official Amazon FreeRTOS [documentation](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_espressif.html).
 Please refer to that for the single source of truth.
 {: .notice--info}